bkranendonk/OpenStack-Docs/_posts/volume/2023-03-06-restore-volume-backup.md

 Select the volume you want to restore the backup to and click on `Restore Backup`.

+> Note: If you are trying to restore an encrypted backup make sure to use an
+> encrypted volume type like `nvme-encrypted` when restoring the backup.

 ---

 ## Using the OpenStack CLI